This small batch of cold-process lemongrass soap made with goat milk is perfect for your spring cleaning!

 - Pour the soap mixture into a prepared mold.

 - Carefully move your full mold to a place where it can sit undisturbed for at least 24 hours.

 - Cover with a cardboard or plastic box, and then with a towel or blanket to insulate.

-- Place soap back in a place where it won’t be disturbed, and let cure for at least three weeks before using to complete the saponification process, sweat, and become harder.
+- Place soap back in a place where it won’t be disturbed, and let cure for at least three weeks before using it to complete the saponification process, sweat, and become harder.

 Get Your Garden Cheat Sheets!